abeaderstadt/abeaderstadt/README.md

 ## Currently learning
 - PyShiny for interactive dashboards
-- Continuous Intelligence and real-time data workflows
+- Continuous Intelligence and real time data workflows

 ## How to reach me
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/alissa-beaderstadt-390614233)  or email me at alissabeaderstadt@outlook.com